harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 int main(int argc, char *argv[])
 {
     printf("Hello World!\n");
     return 0;
 }
 ```

 Lets ask ourselves the great engineering question: "What could possibly go wrong?"

-Well:
+Let's see:

 * The operating system does not have enough memory or processes to execute the program.
   * Not much we can do about that, lets assume the user will buy more
     memory or kill some other useless programs and try again.
 * What if the user has redirected stdout to a file?
-What if that file
+* What if that file is on disk that is full?
-  is on a disk is full?
-What if the program is executing without a
+* What if the program is executing without a terminal?
-  terminal?
-  * The program will "succeed" but fail to write out our message.

 Generally we tend to assume that simple output to the console works in
 our code.
-We don't care if it doesn't, it's so rare.
+We don't care if it doesn't, that situation is so rare it's
+not worth bothering about.

 One problem (apart from unused arguments) with the code above is that
-we've not really been explicit about _Ignore errors from printf()_;
+we've not really been explicit about ignoring the errors from printf().
-somebody looking at our code doesn't know if we knowingly made this
+Somebody looking at our code doesn't know if we knowingly made the
 "Ignore It" decision.

-Back when I first started learning C in 1988, my
+Back when I first started learning C in 1988, my good friend Mike
-good friend Mike Taylor pointed out two things:
+Taylor pointed out two things:

 * The `printf()` function returns an `int`.
 The `printf(3)` manual states that:

   > These functions return the number of characters printed ... or a
     negative value if an output error occurs.

-* You should explicitly state you are ignoring function returns by using a `(void)` cast!
+* You should explicitly state you are ignoring function returns by using a `(void)` cast.
   * If you used `lint` or `splint` like program checkers they could
     report this problem, but it's so common that most checkers turn
     this off by default.
 For example `gcc -Wunused-result` requires
-    that the function has a `warn_unused_result` attribute added.
+    that the function has a `warn_unused_result` attribute added to report the problem.

 So if we were being explicit our program should really read: